verveguy/tana-helper/README.md

 ### JSON Proxy helper

 Makes it easier to call external services that expect JSON.
-Let's you proxy requests to the external service via `tana-helper`, converting Tana nodes on the way in to JSON and converting JSON responses back to Tana nodes on the way back.
+Lets you proxy requests to the external service via `tana-helper`, converting Tana nodes on the way in to JSON and converting JSON responses back to Tana nodes on the way back.

-### Calendar API stuff

-The Calendar API previously supported by tana-helper has been moved out to [tana-calendar-helper](https://github.com/verveguy/tana-calendar-helper).
-Why?
-These features are only available on a local Mac and so it was confusing to have Mac-only features in this service, which is intended to be run on a hosted server supporting team usage.
-It also let me rewrite the calendar helper in go for portability on different Mac architectures whereas this project is now pythonic.

 ## Self bootstrapping into Tana